When an Heir Predeceases the Testator

 The residuary estate is any property in the estate that the will does not specifically address.
 Many testators who want one individual or select group of individuals to inherit everything put their entire estate in the residuary estate and name beneficiaries only for the residuary estate.

 Finally, if there is no residuary estate beneficiary, or if the original inheritance in question was that of the residuary estate, the property will pass according to intestate succession.
-As most people draft a will to prevent their property from passing according to the intestacy statute, proper planning for contingencies is an import part of estate planning.
+As most people draft a will to prevent their property from passing according to the intestacy statute, proper planning for contingencies is an important part of estate planning.

 Saving a Testator’s Gifts